adam-macioszek/metadata-extractor/README.md

 # metadata-extractor

 ### Setup
-Assuming you have python3 and pip install, you should get up a virtualenv for this project.
-If don't have a prefered way to set that up run the following commands from the root directory of this project:
+Assuming you have python3 and pip installed, you should get up a virtualenv for this project.
+If you don't have a preferred way to set that up run the following commands from the root directory of this project:
 ```
 python3 -m venv ./.venv/djangodev